Appdynamics/DevNet-Labs/labs/appd-apm-java-101/lab-exercise-02.md

 ![APPD LOGO](./assets/images/appd-logo.png)
-# Download the AppDynamics Java APM Agent from the Controller
+# Download the Java APM Agent from the Controller

 In this exercise you will access your AppDynamics Controller from your web browser and download the Java APM agent from there.